 “Can’t” is another negative word on our list that you should avoid.
 “I can’t do that” and “You can’t have that” are phrases we hear too often in customer service.
 The good news is that they have great potential to be changed into positive communication.
 Whenever you think you can’t do something, or you don’t know how to, treat it as an opportunity to learn.
 I know it’s easier said than done, but reframing negative words can help you change the perspective.

 A customer comes to you with an issue that you have no idea how to solve.
 Depending on how you perceive the situation, your answer will vary.
 Here’s what you can say:

 - I’m sorry, but I can’t solve this problem right now.

 - I can learn to solve this if you just give me a little time.

 The first option makes everyone stressed out, including you.
-The second option, although it doesn’t guarantee a solution, is much more helpful.
+The second option, although it doesn’t guarantee a solution, uses positive language and therefore it's much more helpful.
 By taking a positive approach, you focus on solving the issue instead of explaining to a customer why you can’t do something.
 They can sense your positive attitude, and that makes them feel secure and relaxed.

 “It’s not available right now”

 Nobody likes to hear this one.
 However, since it’s not your fault that the item is not in stock, you might as well tell the customer, right?
 Wrong!
 When you can’t provide something that customers want, place emphasis on the solution.
 Again, that’s the only thing they care about.